menu

 Although it would be useful to have three types of brush - comb, brush and slicker brush - and to know how to use them properly, you can make do with a wire brush with protected tips.
 Brush your Persian cat's coat daily to keep it healthy and tangle-free.
 Don't forget any part of their body, and do it carefully and gently.

-If you want to read similar articles to Removing Knots and Tangles from a Persian Cat's Coat, we recommend you visit our Beauty tips category.
+If you want to read similar articles to How to Get Mats Out of a Persian Cat's Hair, we recommend you visit our Beauty tips category.

 Write a comment